 Harsco’s environmental policy and global environmental compliance is overseen by our Vice-President of Sustainability and Environmental Solutions, a member of Harsco’s Executive Leadership Team, and a direct report to our Chief Executive Officer and Chairman of the Board.

 Harsco’s environmental program is executed by the Company’s 100+ member Environmental, Heath, and Safety (EHS) team, and supported by other Company functions and external consultants.
 The EHS team is responsible for implementing Harsco’s environmental policy and ensuring environmental compliance at Harsco sites.
 To support implementation, the EHS team utilizes an environmental management system to manage regulatory compliance, internally report environmental incidents across the Company’s operations, and manage corrective actions to address incidents.
-In addition, more than 40 percent of our facilities around the globe are ISO 14001 certified, the leading environmental management standard in the industry.
+In addition, fifty-seven of our facilities around the globe are ISO 14001 certified, the leading environmental management standard in the industry.
 Key environmental issues monitored and managed by the EHS team include climate change and GHG emissions, energy use and management, air quality and management, waste and hazardous materials management, and water and wastewater management.

 Evaluation of environmental risks and opportunities are evaluated on a quarterly basis through Harsco’s enterprise risk management process and are reported to the Board of Directors’ Audit Committee at the Company’s quarterly board meetings.
-Oversight for ESG issues is provided by the Nominating and Corporate Governance Committee of our Board of Directors.
+Oversight for ESG issues is provided by the Governance Committee of our Board of Directors.
 Environmental concerns are integrated into the Company’s decision-making processes, including the evaluation of new investments and mergers and acquisitions.
 We also perform audits of our operations’ environmental compliance and performance through our Internal Audit team and our Harsco Way Assessments, which target a review of every Harsco facility every two to three years.

 - Increase the recycled content in steel and aluminum production